bootstrapworld/curriculum/lessons/Early-Math/identity-property/langs/en-us/slides.md

 {layout="LaunchC"}
 # The Identity Property

-Turn to @printable-exercise{discover-identity.adoc}.
+Turn to @printable-exercise{pages/discover-identity.adoc}.
 Look at the first problem (also below).
 Translate the verbal expressions into Circles of Evaluation.

 What do you Notice?
 What do you Wonder?